UMEP-dev/UMEP-Docs/docs/source/pre-processor/Meteorological Data Download data (ERA5).rst

 * Configuring your computer to enable download：
       - You might need to install/update the SuPy library.
 Follow the instruction at `link <Python_Libraries>` (**pip install supy --upgrade**).
 	  - If your computer is not configured for downloading data from the Climate Data Store, follow the instructions `here <https://cds.climate.copernicus.eu/how-to-api>`__.
-You only need to consider the section **Install the CDS API key**.

 * Obtaining ERA5 data via UMEP：
       .. figure::  /images/CopernicusDownloaderProcessing.jpg